 Other assets consists of miscellaneous deposits for equipment, prepaid expenses, and inventories.
-Deposits paid by the University are predominantly for capital equipment.
+Deposits paid by the University are predominantly for services and future capital assets.
 Prepaid expenses are primarily related to prepayments for information technology contracts.
 Inventories are recorded at the lower of average cost or market and consist primarily of supplies in storerooms, information technology, and physical plant stores.